P-compact group: Classification

 The classification of p-compact groups from Andersen & Grodal (2009) states that there is a 1-1 correspondence between connected p-compact groups, up to homotopy equivalence, and root data over the p-adic integers, up to isomorphism.
 This is analogous to the classical classification of connected compact Lie groups, with the p-adic integers replacing the rational integers.

-It follows from the classification that any p-compact group can be written as BG = BH × BK where BH is the p-completion of a compact connected Lie group and BK is finite direct product of simple exotic p-compact groups i.e., simple p-compact groups whose Weyl group group is not a $\mathbb{Z}$-reflection groups.
+It follows from the classification that any p-compact group can be written as BG = BH × BK where BH is the p-completion of a compact connected Lie group and BK is finite direct product of simple exotic p-compact groups i.e., simple p-compact groups whose Weyl group is not a $\mathbb{Z}$-reflection groups.
 Simple exotic p-compact groups are again in 1-1-correspondence with irreducible complex reflection groups whose character field can be embedded in $\mathbb{Q}_p$, but is not $\mathbb{Q}$.

 For instance, when p=2 this implies that every connected 2-compact group can be written BG = BH × BDI(4)^{s}, where BH is the 2-completion of the classifying space of a connected compact Lie group, and BDI(4)^{s} denotes s copies of the "Dwyer-Wilkerson 2-compact group" BDI(4) of rank 3, constructed in Dwyer & Wilkerson (1993) with Weyl group corresponding to group number 24 in the Shepard-Todd enumeration of complex reflection groups.
 For p=3 a similar statement holds but the new exotic 3-compact group is now group number 12 on the Shepard-Todd list, of rank 2.
 For primes greater than 3, family 2 on the Shepard-Todd list will contain infinitely many exotic p-compact groups.